jjdv/frame-server/README.md

 Both serverRootDir and siteRootDir can be overwritten in the `server.config.js`.

 Any other files and directories specified in the server configuration file can be provided relative to one of these reference directories or as an absolute path.
-See the description of a specific parameter to make sure which reference directory is used in that parameter.
+See the description of a specific parameter to make sure which reference directory is used for that parameter.

 ###  4.2. <a name='Runningtheserverwithoutanyconfigurationfile'></a>Running the server without any configuration file
 If you need just a basic server for a development process you don't have to bother with any configuration file.
 In such case the server defaults are applied and you get: